Antja Rávik Strubel - No snow, nevermore

 Skis are humanity’s oldest form of transport, and as snow becomes increasingly scarce, we are losing far more than a winter sport: a whole world of language and an existential experience are disappearing along with it.

-Skis have carved a trail leading from the depths of history to the extremes of the ninety-kilometre ‘Vasaloppet’, a legendary cross-country skiing race held in Sweden.
-Even experienced skiers like Antja Rávik Strubel take hours to complete it.
-Plenty of time to muse on her ‘skiing addiction’ and to reflect on various aspects of skiing.
-On solitude and peer pressure, expertise and fashion.
-On the fact that the first woman to wear trousers was a skier, and that Austrian cyclists invented the alpine skiing competition.
-On the disappearance of snow and the existential connection between skiing, writing and death.
+From the depths of history, ski tracks lead all the way to the extreme challenge of the 90 km Vasaloppet — a legendary cross-country skiing race held in Sweden.
+Even experienced skiers like Antje Rávik Strubel take hours to complete it — plenty of time to reflect on her ‘skiing suffering’ and the different facets of skiing — on loneliness and peer pressure, expertise, and fashion, on the fact that the first woman in trousers was a skier, and Austrian cyclists invented alpine ski racing.
+On the disappearance of snow — and the existential connection between skiing, writing, and death.

 Book details